How to Make Vegan Pozole Rojo

 Many people also like to add a little dollop of sour cream and some salsa.
 On the side you can serve tostadas.
 These are enjoyed in between spoonfuls of the yummy pozole.

-How to Store and Reheat Pozole Rojo
+How to Store and Reheat Vegan Pozole

 Allow leftovers to come to room temperature before storing in an airtight container.
 Place in the fridge.
 Vegan pozole will keep for about a week.